Cord Cutting Guides, News, and Reviews

 It’s rare to see a provider charging an activation fee these days.
 Most of the ones I’ve analyzed either combine it with their installation fee or don’t charge for activation at all.
 Frontier has the highest activation fee I’ve seen, and Spectrum’s Wi-Fi activation fee is just odd.
 Still, the only time Frontier’s setup fees are less than Spectrum’s is if you choose the Spectrum Internet Gig plan — professional installation for that plan costs almost $200.

 When it comes to monthly fees, Spectrum has Frontier beat.
 But that’s only because Spectrum doesn’t charge a monthly fee for its modem.
 However, you will have to pay $5 per month to use the modem’s Wi-Fi capabilities (another odd fee).
 You can’t save money by using your own modem and router with Spectrum as you could with Frontier.
 In the long run, Frontier’s fees cost less.

 We’ve compared Frontier to multiple providers, and their fiber internet always wins.
-I have yet to see a provider offer a better plan than Frontier’s Fios 500 plan.
-Extra perks and features are always welcome, but if your priority is high-speed internet at home, Frontier Fios has exactly what you need.
+I have yet to see a provider offer a better plan than Frontier’s FiberOptic 500 plan.
+Extra perks and features are always welcome, but if your priority is high-speed internet at home, Frontier FiberOptic has exactly what you need.

-The only issue is Frontier Fios has limited availability, and Frontier’s DSL plans are no match for Fios or Spectrum.
+The only issue is Frontier FiberOptic has limited availability, and Frontier’s DSL plans are no match for FiberOptic or Spectrum.
 So if you’re stuck deciding between Frontier DSL internet and a cable provider like Spectrum, choose the cable provider.